 10 Chiropractic Tips to Follow Every Day

 Most people do not seek medical attention or treatment for their ailments until they become a burden on their lives and are almost unbearable to live with.
 In the world of chiropractic care, simple actions can be taken every day to ensure you’re not being your own worst enemy and potentially creating future pain problems for yourself.
-Every decision we make – from what we choose to wear or how we sit and observe – can and will have an impact on your body.
-Following some of these basic yet essential tips can help you avoid unnecessary neck and back pain down the road.
+Every decision we make – from what we choose to wear or how we sit and observe – can and will impact your body.
+Following some of these basic yet essential tips can help you avoid neck and back pain.

 1. Stop Staring at Your Phone

 According to the New York Post, Americans check their phones an average of 80 times a day.
 That is a lot of strain on your neck and back.
 Bending or tilting your head down to look at your phone can put up to 60 pounds of pressure on your spine.
 Limit phone time when possible and make it a point to find other activities to do.
 Not only will your neck and back thank you, but your friends and family will, too.
 When you are browsing, keep your phone at eye level as much as you can.